 Step 6: Tap on the name of the developer and select Trust (Developer’s Name).

 Voila!
 Now you can trust and install any application on the iPhone as long as you remember the above steps.
-Also, make sure your phone is connected to the internet for this method to work.
-You will need to periodically verify the app to maintain the trust.
+Make sure your phone is connected to the internet for this method to work.
+You will need to periodically verify the app to maintain iPhone trust.

 How do I Fix “Unable to Verify App” on iPhone?

 In some cases, the certificates of certain app providers or developers get revoked.
 This problem is mostly related to Tweakbox, one of the most popular third-party app stores.
-No matter how many times you try, you just can’t verify and trust the developer.
+No matter how many times you try, you just can’t verify and trust the developer in iOS.

 Fixing this problem is simple.
 In your iPhone browser, you can visit Tweakbox, and then select and download the required application manually.
 After you do that, again, trust the developer with the above steps.